E-commerce website conversions. How to increase conversions of your traffic ?

 Let me explain.

-If your website is using complicated coding, it might be fine for computer users.
+If your website is using complicated coding, it might be fine for desktop / laptop users.
 But it’s guaranteed to cause problems for anyone trying to buy from you on a phone.
 And given the ubiquity of mobile phones these days, you can’t afford to alienate potential customers using that platform.

 This is proven in the data.
-The conversion rate for visitors accessing e-commerce sites from phones is consistently lower than half that of computer users.
+The conversion rate for visitors accessing e-commerce sites from mobiles is consistently lower than half that of laptop users.

 7. Create a sitemap